Rain-World-Modding/RegionKit/docs/BackgroundBuilder.md

 like how AboveCloudsView does
 example - *origin: 0,0*

+`rubbleCount:` (default 16)
+the number of rubble layers

+`rubbleStartDepth:` (default 1.5)
+the depth of the closest rubble layer

+`rubbleEndDepth:` (default 8)
+the depth of the furthest rubble layer

+`curveRubbleDepth:` (default 1.5)
+sets how exponential the rubble layers' spread will be a higher number will pull more rubble layers forward

 ## AboveCloudsView and RoofTopView Settings
 (the following work with either background type)

+`DefaultContainer:` (default Water)
+which container all background elements should be placed in

 `daySky:` (default AtC_Sky)
 the image to use as the background during day